Skip to main content

 • Payments: list, create, update, delete

-• Tasks: list, latest, create, complete, reopen
+• Tasks: list, get, latest, create, complete, reopen

 • Contacts: search, get, latest, upsert, by phone, deals, notes, labels, counts, duplicates